swissup/email/README.md

 # Email

-Magento2 module for smtp email providers integration.
+Magento2 module for smtp email integration and email logging

 <sub>It's a metapackage for the [original repository](https://github.com/swissup/module-email).</sub>